-The Hebrew University of Jerusalem and Cleveland Clinic have launched and unprecedented partnership to create a virtual Center for Transformative Nanomedicine.
-These two powerhouse institutions are uniting to harness the potential of nanotechnology to develop effective new medications, therapies and drug delivery systems.
+The Hebrew University of Jerusalem and Cleveland Clinic launched an unprecedented partnership to create a virtual Center for Transformative Nanomedicine.
+These two powerhouse institutions are uniting to harness the potential of nanotechnology to develop effective new medications, therapies, and drug delivery systems.

-“Our institutions will leverage resources and begin to combine our scientific knowledge,” said Professor Menahem Ben-Sasson, President, The Hebrew University of Jerusalem.
+“Our institutions will leverage resources and begin to combine our scientific knowledge,” said Professor Menahem Ben-Sasson, former President of the Hebrew University of Jerusalem.
 “These powerful interactions will expedite better medical treatments, more rapid, cost-effective diagnostics, and improved healthcare delivery for people the world over.”

 AFHU national board member, Victor Cohn, has been the driving force and catalyst for this dynamic collaboration.
 A passionate supporter of both institutions, Victor Cohn brought Cleveland Clinic scientists to Jerusalem, where they witnessed the university’s achievements and capabilities in nanoscience and pharmaceutical development.